 - I work as a Counsellor for a reputable Counselling Centre in North London

-- I have also trained in the areas of disordered eating, bereavement and building resilience and self-esteem
+- I have also trained in the areas of relationship breakdown, disordered eating, bereavement and building resilience and self-esteem

-- I am a member of the BACP and abide by their Code of Ethics.
+- I am a Registered Member of the BACP (MBACP) and abide by their Code of Ethics.

 British Association for Counselling & Psychotherapy